buildpacks/docs/content/docs/buildpack-author-guide/create-buildpack/packaging.md

 Buildpacks can be packaged as OCI images on an image registry or Docker daemon.

 ### package.toml
-You will need to create a `package.toml` file to package your buildpack.
+You will need to create a `package.toml` file in order to package your buildpack.

 `cd ~/workspace`